 Flushing your DNS Cache

-If you are having any connection issues that are preventing you from accessing online servers, it can sometimes be that your device has cashed and out-of-date DNS record and this may need to be manually cleared.
+If you are having any connection issues that are preventing you from accessing online servers, it can sometimes be that your device has cached an out-of-date DNS record and this may need to be manually cleared.
 Fear not!
 You can flush your DNS Cache quite easily - if you click right here, we'll show you how!

 NAT - Network Address Translation

-If you are still having connection issues with your Team17 games after following the above steps, don't hesitate to shoot us a message using the chat in the bottom-right of this window so we can take a closer look at what may be causing it!
+If you are still having connection issues with your Team17 game after following the above steps, please don't hesitate to reach out and we can take a closer look into what might be causing the issue.